rkp678/Project_1_Group_3/README.md

 - Research and Visualization #6 - Andrew
 - Research and Visualization #7 - Sam IN PROCESS
 - Research and Visualization #8 - Andrew IN PROCESS
+- Dashboard - Rachel
-- Research and Presentation and Readme preparation - Rachel
+- Readme preparation - Rachel
 - Presenter -  TBD
 #